ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       - Since the `cache-valkey-exporter-user` secret is a set of environment variables, only their values are obfuscated.

-      - The `cache-valkey-acl` secret is declared as a file, so its whole content is printed obfuscated.
+      - The `cache-valkey-acl` secret is declared as a file, so its whole content is obfuscated.

     - Another detail to notice is how the label `app: cache-valkey` appears not only as label in the `metadata` section of all the resources, but Kustomize has also set it as `selector` both in the `Service` and the `StatefulSet` resources declarations.